Kai Brosnan

-Kai Martin Omoko Brosnan (born 28 April 2002) is an English professional football player who plays for Slovak club MFK Zemplín Michalovce.
+Kai Martin Omoko Brosnan (born 28 April 2002) is an English professional footballer who plays as a winger for Slovak club Zemplín Michalovce.

-Club career
+Career

 Early career

-Brosnan, who was born on April 28, 2002 in London, started his football career at local club Barnet FC.
-He then played for other London clubs such as Hanwell Town FC, Harrow Borough and Hendon FC.
-He would make 78 appearances for Hendon, scoring 22 goals.
+Brosnan, who was born on 28 April 2002 in London, started his football career at local club Barnet.
+He then played for other London clubs such as Hanwell Town, Harrow Borough and Hendon.
+He made 78 appearances for Hendon, scoring 22 goals.

-On 13 December 2024, it was announced that Brosnan would be joining English 6th level side Hemel Hempstead Town FC.
+On 13 December 2024, it was announced that Brosnan would be joining English 6th level side Hemel Hempstead Town.

 Zemplín Michalovce

-On 10 July 2025, it was announced that Brosnan would be joining Slovak club MFK Zemplín Michalovce, signing a 2 year contract.
-He would make his debut for the club in a 1–0 win against MFK Ružomberok, playing 70 minutes of the game.
-Brosnan’s first contribution would come in a 2–1 loss against Tatran Presov, assisting a goal scored by Samuel Ramos.
-Brosnan would score his first goal for the club in a 2–0 win over MFK Skalica, scoring in the 23rd minute.
-He would also find a goal in the next match against AS Trenčín, securing a 2–0 win.
+On 10 July 2025, it was announced that Brosnan would be joining Slovak club Zemplín Michalovce, signing a two-year contract.
+He made his debut for the club in a 1–0 win against MFK Ružomberok, playing 70 minutes of the game.
+Brosnan's first contribution came in a 2–1 loss against Tatran Presov, assisting a goal scored by Samuel Ramos.
+He scored his first goal for the club in a 2–0 win over MFK Skalica, scoring in the 23rd minute.
+He also found a goal in the next match against AS Trenčín, securing a 2–0 win.
+Until the winter break, Brosnan played 14 league games, scoring 2 goals and assisting 3.